int3rlop3r/ekans/README.md

 # ekans

-A terminal version of the popular snake game named after the pokemon.
+A terminal version of the popular snake game that doesn't use curses.
 The speed increases automatically as you grow and eat more `$`s.
 Oh and watch out for the borders!

 ## Try it out!